yelabd/InstagramClone/README.md

 # InstagramClone
-Basic iOS app that allows users to sign up, login, and upload photos just like instagram hence the nam InstagramClone ;)
+Basic iOS app that allows users to sign up, login, and upload photos just like instagram hence the name InstagramClone ;)